Blast! (musical)

-Most of Blast's duration is instrumentals, throwing people and flags, and a trombonist on a unicycle.

 History

-The Star of Indiana Drum and Bugle Corps, founded in 1984, began competition in the Drum Corps International circuit in 1985 and continued through the 1993 season.
+The Star of Indiana Drum and Bugle Corps, founded in 1984, competed in the Drum Corps International circuit from 1985 to 1993.
 It won the 1991 World Championship.
 After a showing in the 1993 season, the program left the DCI circuit to tour with the Canadian Brass, in a new program dubbed Brass Theater.
 On December 14, 1999, Blast! premiered at the Hammersmith Apollo in Hammersmith.
 A PBS special of the London production aired on August 5, 2000.
 Blast! debuted in the United States on August 23, 2000, at the Wang Center in Boston, Massachusetts.

-On April 17, 2001, Blast! opened on Broadway at The Broadway Theatre, and later that year commenced its first national tour starting September 7 in St. Louis, Missouri.
+On April 17, 2001, Blast! opened on Broadway at the Broadway Theatre, and later that year commenced its first national tour starting September 7 in St. Louis, Missouri.